 Our effective tax rates differ from The Netherlands statutory tax rate of 25% due in part to our operating subsidiaries being exposed to effective tax rates ranging from zero to more than 34%.
 Fluctuations in the distribution of pre-tax (loss) income among our operating subsidiaries can lead to fluctuations of the effective tax rate in the consolidated financial statements.
-In the first quarters of 2018 and 2017, our effective tax rates were 17.5% and (7.1)%, respectively.
+In the second quarters of 2018 and 2017, our effective tax rates were 19.9% and (12.6)%, respectively.
+In the six-month periods ended June 30, 2018 and 2017, the effective tax rates were 18.8% and (9.4)% respectively.
 Additionally, in 2018 and 2017, tax expense on foreign operations was favorably impacted by lower income tax rates and partial tax exemptions on foreign income primarily derived from operations in Germany, Singapore, Luxembourg, Ireland and Switzerland.
 These foreign tax benefits are due to a combination of favorable tax laws, rules, rulings, and exemptions in these jurisdictions.
 In particular, we have pre-tax income in Germany which is statutorily exempt from trade tax on intercompany foreign royalty income.
 Further, we have intercompany financing arrangements through Luxembourg and Ireland in which the intercompany income is partially exempt.